 Place Spike on a flat surface and lock both brakes, see figure 3.5.1.
+Boarding can be done in several ways depending on the user's preference.
+The different methods are as follows:

-Sit down first and hold onto the edge of the seat before placing your legs on the foot rest.
-Fasten foot, thigh and hip straps.
+- 1. Place knee and leg in knee and leg support first before sitting down. - 2.
+Sit down first and hold onto the edge of the seat before placing your legs underneath.

-Figure 3.5.1 - How to lock the brakes
+Figure 3.5.1 - How to lock brakes